-The unique thing about Polaris Portfolios is the service will give you the option to practice socially-responsible investing (again, their words and not ours).
+The unique thing about Polaris Portfolios is the service will give you the option to practice socially-responsible investing.
 This means the service will give you the option to only invest in companies with positive social and environmental characteristics.
 This is what the company calls a Values-Based portfolio.
 This is good news for investors who only want to invest their money in companies with a high level of ethical and sustainable standards.

 Suitability for Different Investment Budgets